What is broadband?

 A megabit is a measure of data.
 Think about your home address, for example.
 If that were one piece of data, if it were a 'bit', a megabit would be a thousand copies of your address.
 When looking at a broadband package, the 'Mb' number you see quoted as your expected average speed is a little more than that, though.
 It really means 'megabits per second', or Mbps.

 Shortening it this way does add to the confusion somewhat.
-But just think of it like this: The number of megabits per second is the amount of data you can receive (in the case of download speeds) or send (in the case of upload speeds) in one second.
+But just think of it like this: the number of megabits per second is the amount of data you can receive (in the case of download speeds) or send (in the case of upload speeds) in one second.
 The higher the number, the quicker it will be to do things on the internet, primarily downloading data.

 What are download speeds?

 The number you will see quoted on a broadband package always applies to download speed.
 Download speeds apply to how fast you can move data between a remote server (on the internet) and your device (phone, computer, set-top box, whatever).
-Download speeds are more important than upload speeds because apart from posting the odd photo on Instagram or Facebook, most of us rarely upload files of any significant size.
+Download speeds are more important than upload speeds because apart from posting a photo on Instagram or Facebook, most of us rarely upload files of any significant size.

 What are upload speeds?